More than 1,000 exciting and often unique exhibits on an area of 1,000 m2.

 The exhibition takes you from the present into the past: from leading-edge medical technology systems ad the photo of Neil Armstrong, which he captured with a ZEISS lens during the first moon langing, right up to one of Napoleon’s telescopes.

-Closed on weekends and public holidays and the following days:
+Closed on holidays and weekends and the following days: